 As an independent financial advisor, or an advisor who is transitioning to independence, networking is your jam.
 Or is it?

-Putting yourself out there can be a chore for some of us, so try to remember it can help you work both on your independent business and in your independent business.
+Putting yourself out there can be a chore for some of us, so try to remember that building a financial advisor network can help you work both on your independent business and in your independent business.

 Then start exploring these opportunities:

-You’ve identified your ideal clientele.
+You’ve identified your ideal financial advisee clientele.
 If it’s a group you already have something in common with, it may be easier to build a relationship with them.
 For example, if you ride motorcycles and your niche is Harley-Davidson riders age 55 and up, check out the local dealer’s bike nights.
 Or join a running club if you’re targeting a younger crowd that’s likely to be fitness minded.
 The point is, every group has some type of meet-up event.
-Get them on your calendar.
+Get them on your calendar to start meeting like-minded individuals who may be a good addition to your financial advisor network.

-Some transitioning advisors might overlook these sources of potential interns.
+Some transitioning advisors might overlook these sources of potential interns for your financial advisor practice.
 Their career days or job fairs can also be a good way to staff your independent practice once you’re established with enough work to support the extra hands.
+Universities can be a hotbed of motivated young talent which you may want to consider leveraging as you grow your financial advisor network.

 5. Peers times two